Gateron Baby Kangaroo 2.0 Review: HANDS-ON Experience

 Linears used to be my jam, but tactiles have been stealing the spotlight lately.

-They have a initial force before hitting the start of the tactile bump.
+They have a bit of travel before hitting the start of the tactile bump.
 Keep pressing the key and you’ll go smoothly through the rounded bump.

 Take a look at the force curve above and you can see this clearly.